Tips for Visiting New York City for the First Time (or the 100th)!

 Broadway

-If you are a fan of theater, you have to visit Broadway.
-It is one of my favorite spots in the city and what I remember most from my first visit.
+If you are a theater fan, you have to visit Broadway.
+It is one of my favorite spots in the city, and I remember it most from my first visit.
 If there is a show that you really want to see, be sure to book early.
 Some shows sell out years in advance.

-Many of the theaters on Broadway are relatively small.
-Most of the seats, even in the rear of the theater, are good.
+Many of Broadway’s theaters are relatively small.
+However, most of the seats, even in the rear of the theater, are good.

-If you would like to see a show, but don’t want to spend a ton of money, here are a few tricks.
+Here are a few tricks if you want to see a show but don’t want to spend a ton of money.
 All are ways to buy same-day tickets that the theaters are trying to unload.
-You are not likely to get in-demand shows.
-They are usually shows that are already touring, but Broadway casts are phenomenal.
+You are not likely to get in-demand shows, as these shows are usually already touring, but Broadway casts are phenomenal.

 • Visit a TKTS booth in Times Square, the South Street Seaport, or Lincoln Center.

-• I have gotten tickets to hotter shows by visiting the box office right before a show.
-Sometimes they sell handicap tickets when they are not needed.
+• I have gotten tickets to hotter shows by visiting the box office before a show.
+Sometimes, they sell handicap tickets when they are not needed.

 Grand Central Station